 How much did the acquisition of DeepMind cost Google?

 In early 2014, Google confirmed that it had made deals with DeepMind about its acquisition in the price range between $400-650 million.
 It was agreed between the two parties that Google would fully take over DeepMind technologies in the set price range.

 Is Gemini AI safe?

-Google DeepMind CEO Demis Hassabis is proactive about high level safeguards in the AI space.
+Google DeepMind CEO Demis Hassabis is proactive about high-level safeguards in the AI space.
 “I think more research by the field needs to be done – very urgently – on things like evaluation tests,” he affirms.
-“I would love to see academia have early access to these frontier models,” and we expect DeepMind to be made available to external scientists as result – perhaps even open-source.
+“I would love to see academia have early access to these frontier models,” and we expect DeepMind to be made available to external scientists as a result – perhaps even open-source.

-Google’s chatbot project will lead to new scientific discovery, and scepticism in proportion to its prominence.
+Google’s chatbot project will lead to new scientific discoveries and skepticism in proportion to its prominence.
 OpenAI CEO Sam Altman shares these concerns, perhaps more fervently so with his role in the Frontier Models Forum.
 While no one can say for certain that AI – or the course of progress we’re on – is safe, AI safety is a soberly considered topic in big tech.
 Sarah Hodkinson is the current Principal Program Manager for AI Security & Safety at Google DeepMind.

 As we advance further in today’s modern technological AI era, we now see more AI-based programs, chatbots, or tools being released.
 Each of these AI models claims to be better than its rival.
 Even with benchmarks released alongside the announcement, time will tell how these AI chatbot models match up in real-world applications.